Adisa-Shobi/Artvertise/README.md

 <!-- Reporting -->
 ## Reporting

-Feel free to [open an issue](https://github.com/Adisa-Shobi/Artvertise/issues) on GitHub if you find any bug.
+Feel free to [open an issue](https://github.com/Adisa-Shobi/Artvertise/issues) on GitHub if you find any bugs.

 <!-- LICENSE -->
 ## License

-This software is open source, licensed under the [MIT License](https://github.com/PawanKolhe/color-calendar/blob/master/LICENSE).
+This open-source software is licensed under the [MIT License](https://github.com/PawanKolhe/color-calendar/blob/master/LICENSE).

 ---